LIWEIDENG0830/LIWEIDENG0830.github.io/_pages/about.md

 <font color="red">Currently, I am looking for a job.
 If you are interested, please feel free to contact me via email denglw0830@gmail.com.</font>

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 One paper is accepted by ICML workshop on ML4Wireless.
 - *2025.03*: &nbsp;🎉🎉 Two papers are accepted by ICDE 2025.
 - *2025.01*: &nbsp;🎉🎉 One paper is accepted by WWW 2025.
 - *2024.11*: &nbsp;🎉🎉 One paper is accepted by ICDE 2025.